top of page

 Muscles need strength.
 But they also need softness.
 Buoyancy.
 Muscles should feel lubricated, easily sliding and gliding past one another.
 To achieve an optimal state of being, it is important to talk about buoyancy and slide and glide as much as strength.

 The optimal body does not have a certain appearance, but it is free of pain and nagging discomfort.
-And the inside mechanics of the body is absolutely fascinating, and so much more complex than “building strength” alone can fix.
+And the inside mechanics of the body are absolutely fascinating, and so much more complex than “building strength” alone can fix.

-Which brings us to The Kegel Myth.
+Which Brings Us to The Kegel Myth

 In a culture obsessed with strength, the answer to all things pelvic floor is Kegels.
 And yes, like all muscles, your pelvic floor needs to be strong.
 A quick Google search can find us a variety of ways to strengthen the pelvic floor.
 We can join group fitness classes in person or online that talk about engaging the pelvic floor with smart core strengthening exercises.
 Pilates, yoga, and barre classes are all fitness choices that create pelvic floor strength.

 Now what if someone told you the way out of this bicep problem was through strength training?
 To lift weights.
 To take a muscle whose fibers are already in a state of tension, a muscle whose fibers are pulled tight together, and crunch them together even more?
 That seems counterintuitive, doesn’t it?
 And yet, that is the blanket advice we give women experiencing pelvic floor related tension or illness such as bladder leakage.
-And yes, I am labeling bladder leakage as an illness because well...it is.
-Bladder leakage is a sign of being unwell, and if left unheaded, the symptoms can worsen.
+And yes, I am labeling bladder leakage as an illness because, well...it is.
+Bladder leakage is a sign of being unwell, and if left unheeded, the symptoms can worsen.
 What started as “just some bladder leakage” can become a lot of bladder leakage, pain with vaginal insertion, or eventually prolapse.

 All is changeable.
 All is changing.